lucas-nelson-uiuc/spotipy_analysis/docs/walk_through.md

 Visit [Spotify](https://open.spotify.com/).
 If you have a Spotify account, select `LOG IN`.
 If you do not have a Spotify account, select `CREATE AN ACCOUNT`.

 ### 02. Gather Playlist URLs
 Once you have entered Spotify, gather your playlist URLs one-by-one.
-Since `Spotipy Analysis Dashboard` uses your token to gather the data, you only have access to playlists created under your account and public playlists created by any account.
+Since `Spotipy Analysis Dashboard` uses a randomized token to gather the data, you only have access to playlists created under your account and public playlists created by any account.

 Your URL should look like this: `https://open.spotify.com/playlist/37i9dQZF1DXe8E8oqpmTDI`